amouhzi/http-message/doc/book/api.md

 ## ServerRequestFactory

 This static class can be used to marshal a `ServerRequest` instance from the PHP environment.
-The primary entry point is `HttpMessage\ServerRequestFactory::fromGlobals(array $server, array
+The primary entry point is `HttpMessage\Request\ServerRequestFactory::fromGlobals(array $server, array
 $query, array $body, array $cookies, array $files)`.
 This method will create a new `ServerRequest` instance with the data provided.
 Examples of usage are: